Field Types

 To create a query that takes user input, follow the steps below:

-1. Create a form to be used as your dialogue box.
-Don't bind it to a table - just create a blank unbound form (i.e. don't select a table from the list, just click the Blank Form button) and add the fields and combo boxes you require.< To create a field, click the Textbox buttonbutton on the toolbar.
+Create a form to be used as your dialogue box.
+Don't bind it to a table - just create a blank unbound form (i.e. don't select a table from the list, just click the Blank Form button) and add the fields and combo boxes you require.< To create a field, click the button on the toolbar.
 The type of the field (e.g. date) can be set in the Data Properties section (shown further down), as can any default values.
 To have a date field default today's date, for example, enter =Date() in the Default Value field in properties.
 There are more functions available if you click the ... button to the right of the field.

-It is a good idea to give your fields a name at this point (which is also done in Properties) so that you can refer to them later.
+It is a good idea to give your fields a name at this point (which is also done in Properties) so that you can refer to them later. - Create the query as normal, but instead of entering fixed search

-2. Create the query as normal, but instead of entering fixed search criteria, enter the value from your form.
-You can do this by clicking the right mouse button and selecting Build from the menu that appears.
+criteria, enter the value from your form.
+You can do this by clicking

 On the Expression Builder screen, double-click the Forms branch, then All Forms, and finally the name of the form that you are using as your dialogue box.
 All the fields on the form appear in the middle of the screen.

 Double-click the one you want and click OK.
-Enter any other criteria and the fields you want the query to display as normal and save the query.
+Enter any other criteria and the fields you want the query to display as normal and save the query. -

-3. If you want the results of the query to be output to the printer, you can also create a report at this time, and bind it to the query.
+If you want the results of the query to be output to the printer, you can also create a report at this time, and bind it to the query.

 Return to your form in design view and add a command button.
 This can either run the query or report directly, or you can create a macro and get your button to run that.

-When you create a button, a wizard appears which takes you through the steps required to make it do what you want, display text or a picture on it, etc. When you come to select the action of the button:
+When you create a button, a wizard appears which takes you through the steps required to make it do what you want, display text or a picture on it, etc. When you come to select the action of the button:- If you want your button to print a report, select the Print Report option from Report Operations.

-• If you want your button to display a report on the screen, select the Preview Report option from Report Operations.
+- If you want your button to display a report on the screen, select the Preview Report option from Report Operations.

-• If you want your button to run a query, select the Run Query option from Miscellaneous.
+- If you want your button to run a query, select the Run Query option from Miscellaneous.

-• If you want your button to run a macro, select the Run Macro option from Miscellaneous.
+- If you want your button to run a macro, select the Run Macro option from Miscellaneous.

 You will then be asked which query/report/macro you want to run, so you need to have created it already.
 It may be a good idea to add another button at this point to close the form (e.g. one called "Cancel").